-To service more people and better provide the dental care Hawaii needs, Hawaii Family Dental opened another center in Kahului located at the Queen Ka’ahumanu Center.
+To service more people and better provide the dental care Hawaii needs, Hawaii Family Dental opened another center in Kahului.
+It is located at the Queen Ka’ahumanu Center.
 It now has 12 centers across four islands.

-The new center in Kahului is equipped with the latest in dental technology for a more comfortable dental experience for the patients.
-Since its establishment in 1986, Hawaii Family Dental has dedicated its practice to giving its patients the best in dental care that more moms are entrusting it for their family’s oral care than any other dental practice.
+The new center in Kahului features the latest in dental technology for a more comfortable dental experience for the patients.
+Since its establishment in 1986, Hawaii Family Dental has dedicated its practice to giving its patients the best in dental care.
+Thus, moms are entrusting it for their family’s oral care more than any other dental practice.